-Get To Know Attorney Richard Ruth
+Get To Know Gainesville Florida Immigration Lawyer Richard Ruth

 Richard received his Bachelor of Science degree in Business and Computer Science from the Milwaukee School of Engineering in Milwaukee, Wisconsin, where he graduated with honors.
 He received his Juris Doctorate degree from Stetson University College of Law in St. Petersburg, Florida, where he also graduated with honors and achieved a top ten rank in his graduating class.
-While at Stetson College of Law, Mr. Ruth was a faculty research assistant in the fields of international law and labor and employment law, and received an award from The Florida Bar recognizing him as the state's top labor and employment law student.
-He also participated in many advocacy competitions, and received several awards for those efforts.
+While at Stetson College of Law, Richard was a faculty research assistant in the fields of international law and labor and employment law, and received an award from The Florida Bar recognizing him as the state’s top labor and employment law student.
+He also participated in many advocacy competitions and received several awards for those efforts.

 Richard provides representation worldwide with regard to family, business and employment US immigration matters before the United States Citizenship and Immigration Services (USCIS) and Department of State embassies and consulates.

 Richard’s frequent presence in Europe, and his own personal experience applying for Norwegian family residency, has enabled him to fully understand first hand the frustration and confusion that international clients feel about United States immigration law.
 Richard also appreciates how individuals and employers outside the United States often are challenged in obtaining accurate and timely information about US laws and processes.
 Thus, he strives to truly make international clients feel at ease about US immigration matters, and to fully inform his clients about the processes and procedures that may work best for them.